-Chapter 733 of the Florida Statutes, titled “Administration of Estates” governs probate administration.
-In Florida there are two types of probate: Formal administration and Summary administration.
+Chapter 733 of the Florida Statutes, titled “Administration of Estates,” governs probate administration.
+In Florida, there are two types of probate: Formal administration and Summary administration.
 Formal administration is required when the decedent's estate is valued at more than $75,000.
-Summary administration is a simplified form of probate used for estates which assets do not exceed $75,000 or when the decedent has been deceased for more than two years.
-In contrast, no administration or formal proceeding is required if the estate of a decedent leaves only personal property exempt under the provisions of §732.402; this process is known as disposition without administration.
+Summary administration is a simplified form of probate used for estates whose assets do not exceed $75,000 or when the decedent has been deceased for more than two years.
+In contrast, no administration or formal proceeding is required if the a decedent's estate leaves only personal property exempt under the provisions of §732.402; this process is known as disposition without administration.
 The following is a simplified version of the probate process.

 Opening an estate includes: